MCC identifies priorities for 2019

 By Paul McGeachie

 This year’s annual fall AGM was one of MCC’s best.
-Our members are from all across Canada who represent the interests of motorcyclists at a national level.
+Our members are from all across Canada and represent the interests of motorcyclists at a national level.
 It is one of my favourite parts of belonging to the MCC.
 It’s always an enlightening and passionate session.
-This year’s focus was looking for ways to reach new riders, changing public perceptions of motorcyclists, promoting environmental advantages of motorcycles, and identifying challenges, including the threat of distracted driving.
+This year’s focus was looking for ways to reach new riders, changing public perceptions of motorcyclists, promoting the environmental advantages of motorcycles, and identifying challenges, including the threat of distracted driving.
 The Board then distilled the mountain of information into the 2019 strategic plan:

 Priorities for 2019

 May is Motorcycle Safety and Awareness Month most everywhere, and the MCC program keeps growing each year.
 In 2019 our ambitious goal is to reach distracted drivers.
 We’re looking forward to raising awareness of motorcycles on the road, having more great pledge photos on our website, and seeing which city will take the lead in pledges.

 MCC is continuing to build relationships with federal ministries to let decision-makers know about the importance of motorcycling to the Canadian economy.
 Our advocacy will focus on motorcycles being included in the policy-level definition of vulnerable road users, and included in transportation policies as the globally recognized form of transportation that it is.
 In addition, we will further develop stakeholder relations and partnerships on important issues including distracted driving, and rider impairment by drugs and alcohol.

 In 2019, MCC will continue to work towards FIM affiliation.
 FIM is the Fédération Internationale de Motocyclisme (the International Motorcycling Federation).
 They are the governing body for motorcycle sport and the global advocate for motorcycling.
 Our work towards affiliation includes engaging with local, regional and provincial racing organizations to support the need to identify the requirements and concerns of a national racing body.